OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 #### Overview

 WebViews are in-app browser components for displaying interactive web content.
-They can be used to embed web content directly into an app's user interface.

-iOS WebViews support JavaScript execution by default, so script injection and cross-site scripting attacks can affect them.
-Besides potential script injection, there's another fundamental WebViews security issue: the WebKit libraries packaged with iOS don't get updated out-of-band like the Safari web browser.
-Therefore, newly discovered WebKit vulnerabilities remain exploitable until the next full iOS update [#THIEL].
+They can be used to embed web content directly into an app's user interface. iOS WebViews support JavaScript execution by default, so script injection and cross-site scripting attacks can affect them.

 #### Static Analysis